-So it’s hard enough finding the partner of your dreams, but finding the perfect wedding dress can be a total nightmare.
-That’s even before you look for a gown made with the wellbeing of the planet and its inhabitants in mind!
+Let’s be honest, it’s hard enough to find the partner of your dreams, but finding the perfect wedding dress?
+Daunting, to say the least.
+And that’s before you look for a gown made with the wellbeing of the planet and its inhabitants in mind!

-The best thing you can do for the environment when it comes to choosing a wedding dress is to find something pre-existing, rather than creating from scratch.
+The best thing you can do for the environment when choosing a wedding dress is to find something pre-existing!

 So try one of these vintage bridal shop alternatives:

-This Sydney bridal studio sells preloved designer, designer samples and curated vintage dresses.
-Inspired by her own struggle to find a wedding dress, owner Melanie Bowman offers brides-to-be a memorable and personalised shopping experience tailored to their own unique story.
+This Sydney bridal studio sells pre-loved designer gowns, designer samples, and curated vintage dresses.
+Inspired by her struggle to find a wedding dress, owner Melanie Bowman offers brides-to-be a memorable and personalised shopping experience tailored to their own unique story.

 Etsy is where great vintage stores show off a selection of their best garments.
 Stores like Maryland USA-based Vivian Elise Vintage specialise in restoring beautiful dresses to their former glory.
 This gorgeously simple 1970s-era gown would be the perfect lightweight dress for a summer wedding.

 The vintage look is not for everyone.
-However, secondhand does not necessarily have to mean vintage.
-For an eco-conscious bride-to-be who prefers more modern styles, try one of these great sites which connects current brides with past ones.
+However, second hand does not necessarily have to mean vintage.
+For an eco-conscious bride-to-be who prefers more modern styles, try one of these great sites that connect current brides with past ones.

 With over 5,000 dresses available on their online marketplace, there is a high chance the dress of your dreams could already be waiting for you.
-Once Wed was launched in 2008, and has since become one of the “top wedding websites in the world”.
-With the aim to inspire brides-to-be, Once Wed offers a variety of content from wedding ideas to real-life inspiration.
-There are some great finds to be had like this Vera Wang gown, which has never been worn or altered.
+Once Wed was launched in 2008 and has since become one of the “top wedding websites in the world“.
+To inspire brides-to-be, Once Wed offers a variety of content from wedding ideas to real-life inspiration.
+There are some great finds to be had, like this 2020 Vera Wang gown.

 Still White is a huge worldwide marketplace for second hand wedding dresses with thousands of pre-loved wedding dresses to choose from.
-Offering a variety of filters including size, price, condition and style, Still White allows you to shop by price or by design, making the search for that perfect dress a little bit easier.
+Offering a variety of filters, including size, price, condition, and style, Still White allows you to shop by price or by design, making the search for that perfect dress a little bit easier.

-Buying secondhand might not be the right option for you.
-Maybe you don’t want your special dress worn by anyone but you, or maybe you just can’t find what you’re looking for secondhand.
+Buying second hand might not be the right option for you.
+Maybe you don’t want your special dress worn by anyone but you, or perhaps you can’t find what you’re looking for second hand.

 Never fear!
 You can still stay true to your ethical values with one of these phenomenal brands bringing you the ethical and sustainable wedding dresses of your dreams.